-FOOTNOTES.
+FOOTNOTES

-- ftl.
-It should be remembered that the book was written in the fourteenth century, and the reader must expect inaccuracies which would not be tolerated now.
-For instance, I would mention the author's views about the sins of heathens, and inadequate notions of the Sacrament of Penance. - ft2.
+- 1. It should be remembered that the book was written in the fourteenth century, and the reader must expect inaccuracies which would not be tolerated now.
+For instance, I would mention the author's views about the sins of heathens, and inadequate notions of the Sacrament of Penance. - 2.
 This treatise exists in manuscript in the library of Merton College.
-Mr Bliss, one of the librarians of the Bodleian, has kindly examined it, and assures me that it nowhere implies that Hilton himself belonged to the Order. - fi3.
-Many of these particulars are taken from the very interesting account of the Anchorets in Dr Rock's "Church of our Fathers." - ft4.
+Mr Bliss, one of the librarians of the Bodleian, has kindly examined it, and assures me that it nowhere implies that Hilton himself belonged to the Order. - 3.
+Many of these particulars are taken from the very interesting account of the Anchorets in Dr Rock's "Church of our Fathers." - 4.
 Compare "Ancren Riwle," p.
 24, with Brockie, tom.
-IV, 121 It is also plain, from p.
-38 of the Riwle, that the author did not believe the Immaculate Conception. - ft5.
-Chaire Française au Moyen Age, 414. - ft6.
+IV, 121.
+It is also plain, from p.
+38 of the Riwle, that the author did not believe the Immaculate Conception. - 5.
+Chaire Française au Moyen Age, 414. - 6.
 Ancren Riwle, p.
-13. - ft7.
-P. 291. - ft8.
-P. 241. - ft9.
-This interpretation is rather different from that of the learned translator of the "Riwle." - ft10.
-P. 417. - Blomfield, in his History of Norfolk, p.
+13. - 7.
+P. 291. - 8.
+P. 241. - 9.
+This interpretation is rather different from that of the learned translator of the "Riwle." - 10.
+P. 417. - 11.
+Blomfield, in his History of Norfolk, p.
 546, mentions a MS., apparently existing in his day, and belonging to a clergyman of the name of Peck, author of "The Antiquities of Stamford."
-The book was first published by Cressy in 1670, and reprinted in 1843. - Sir Thomas Erpingham has the credit of having been a partisan of Wycliffe.
-That for twenty-eight years before his death he was a good Catholic is certain.
+The book was first published by Cressy in 1670, and reprinted in 1843. - 12.
+Sir Thomas Erpingham has the credit of having been a partisan of Wycliffe.
+That for twenty-eight years before his death he was a good

+Catholic is certain.
 From the year 1400 he was an intimate friend of the Bishop of Norwich, the great enemy of the Lollards.
 He is said to have built a gate at the west end of the Cathedral as an atonement for his errors.
-In the same will there is a legacy for Masses for his soul, and special bequests to each Monk.
-Blomfield, 372, 526. - ft13.
-It is true that Juliana Lampit is there said to be the recluse of Carrow (v.
-Blomfield, p 515).
-The church of St Julian, however, belonged to the nunnery of Carrow, and therefore the recluse might very well have been called by that name.
-Pp. 545, 546, 862, where 1528 is evidently a misprint for 1428.
+In the same will there is a legacy for Masses for his soul, and special bequests to each Monk. - Blomfield, 372, 526.